hans-permana/react-basic/readme.md

 # React Basic

 This is a basic react structure that is meant to be used for a quick experimentation of new react concept.
+Start from src/index.js.

 ## Running